versionone/openAgile/VersionOne/Artifacts/BigPicture.md

 ## Overview

-Ian:

-> Community comes from many channels, and must be serviced more "on-demand" than planned in iterations.
+Ian says: *Community comes from many channels, and must be serviced more "on-demand" than planned in iterations.*

 ## ZenDesk